edhowland/viper/README.md

 Within the contents of the snippet, you can set Tab points (stops) with the '^.' combination.
 You can set as many of these as you need.
 For example, ifelif might have 5 of these for the if condition, the if stanza, the elsif condition, the elsif stanza and the else stanza.
+When a snippet is first invoked, the buffer will automatically advance to the first tab point, if any.

+Note: Remember to make sure to keeping hittingthe tab key to advance to any subsequent tab points.
+Tab will first erase the '^.' in the buffer so you can start typing from the tab point.
+If you forget to clear all the tab points, you might get a syntax error in your code.
+You can find any left over tab points by Ctrl-F and entering ^.Return

 ### Automating the load and association of Snippet Collections